jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ## Use cases

-We can group the use cases in catergories
+We can group the use cases in categories:

 ???+ info "Improve customer experiences"
     * Chatbot functionality with context, with better user's experiences.
 Reduce operational costs using automated response.